ClementLong/Pet-Finder/README.md

 ### Commit

-We use a special name convention for our cmmit:
+We use a special name convention for our commit:
 ```
 Scope : Feature
 ```